Back to Top

 Card Program Responsibilities:

-• Ensure purchases are for system projects or activities and they comply with any funding restrictions applicable to the accounting C-FOAPAL, including restrictions outlined for grants and contracts funds and gift and endowment income funds (7.2 Purchase of Goods and Services; and 8.1 Allowable Expenses).
+• Ensures purchases are for system projects or activities and they comply with any funding restrictions applicable to the accounting C-FOAPAL, including restrictions outlined for grants and contracts funds and gift and endowment income funds (7.2 Purchase of Goods and Services; and 8.1 Allowable Expenses).

-• Abstain from making personal purchases.
+• Abstains from making personal purchases.

 * Purchases from vendors outside of Illinois may or may not be exempt; some states or vendors may limit the products or services to which the exemption applies, in which case payment of sales tax must be documented.